What to Know About Taylor Dearden, the Actress Who Plays Dr. Mel King on 'The Pitt'

 Taylor Dearden is the daughter of acclaimed actor Bryan Cranston.

 Taylor Dearden Cranston, 32, is an L.A. native and third-generation actor.
 She was born in February 1993 to actors Bryan Cranston and Robin Gale Dearden.
-She made her debut television appearance in a season 3 episode of her father's iconic crime series Breaking Bad, and went on to star in short films and web series before graduating from the University of Southern California with a theater degree.
+She made her television debut appearance in a season 3 episode of her father's iconic crime series Breaking Bad and went on to star in short films and a web series before graduating from the University of Southern California with a theater degree.

 Before The Pitt, Taylor primarily starred in cult-hit TV series, including the MTV buddy dramedy Sweet/Vicious and the Netflix mockumentary American Vandal.
 She also had a small role in the Apple TV+ drama For All Mankind.